Skip to main content

 Biography

-Originally from Edinburgh, Scotland, Geoffrey initially studied at the Royal Northern College of Music and Manchester University before receiving a DAAD scholarship to the Universität der Künste, Berlin.
-He received his doctorate from the Manhattan School of Music, where he was also a faculty member, and has previously held positions at the State University of New York (Westchester Community College) and at Indiana University South Bend.
-His major teachers have included Renna Kellaway, Klaus Hellwig, Ferenc Rados, and Phillip Kawin.
+Originally from Edinburgh, Scotland, he initially studied at the Royal Northern College of Music and Manchester University before receiving a DAAD scholarship to attend the Universität der Künste Berlin, and earned his doctorate at Manhattan School of Music.
+His teachers have included Sheila Desson, Renna Kellaway, Klaus Hellwig, Ferenc Rados, Solomon Mikowsky, Nina Svetlanova, and Phillip Kawin.

 Current Courses